Keysight/bpsve/aws/Deployment/Cloudformation/README.md

 - **SSH Public and Private Pregenerated Keys**: These SSH keys will be used by the Virtual Controller and Virtual Blade VMs to communicate between each other.
 ---

-#### 🔒 Case Study: Why do we need SSH Public and Private Keys in the BreakingPoint VE VMs ?
+#### 🔒 Why do we need SSH Public and Private Keys in the BreakingPoint VE VMs ?

 The Virtual Controller acts as a Virtual Blade manager and needs to communicate with one or more Virtual Blades to be able to attach the Virtual Blades to the Virtual Controller and run your tests.